zopefoundation/z3c.form/README.rst

         :alt: Documentation Status

-``z3c.form`` provides an implementation for HTML and JSON forms and widgets.
-The goal is to provide a simple API but with the ability to easily customize any data or steps.
+``z3c.form`` provides an implementation for both HTML and JSON forms and according widgets.
+Its goal is to provide a simple API but with the ability to easily customize any data or steps.